Anthony-Nolan/Atlas/README_Contribution_Versioning.md

 `stable/x.y.z`, where `x.y.z` is the [version](#versioning) of Atlas.

-Maintainers of Atlas instances should aim to only deploy from such tags - other commits may exist on the `master` git branch, but will not have been fully tested or signed off.
+Maintainers of Atlas instances should aim to only deploy from the `stable` tag - other commits may exist on the `master` git branch, but will not have been fully tested or signed off.

 In order to "release" code in this manner, someone at Anthony Nolan should sign off on a batch of changes to be released.